integrateddataservice/test_repository/README.md

 - Can't delete a folder in JLab, I think it's because there's a hidden file in there and JLab won't let you delete folders with files in them.
 - Option to view .gitignore under the *Git* menu doesn't work

+*06/12/2022

+- Struggling to log into UAT through Hub again.
+Also GitHub not rendering properly, when I navigate through the IDS org on there it sometimes gives me website blocked.
+- Can't install packages from script because it's asking for credentials.
+- Credentials don't seem to be stored when using pip for the second time.
+Also asked me if I wanted to store credentials but got an error when saying yes.
+Install worked thoughw